 The Live In Spain eBook is packed full of useful, specific information including the Spain visa requirements and getting that Spanish residency!
 The cost of applying for a visa is not cheap.
 Now back to the question you asked at the beginning.
 If I were to tell you that the cost is $99, you might say that that’s a bit pricey.
 But let’s put this in perspective.
 If you are planning on applying for a Spanish visa, there will be costs associated with gathering all of the documents, and submitting your application.
-A rough estimate is $500 per person.

 I’m going to bet though that it’s not the hard dollar cost that concerns you.
 It’s the TIME!
 “Time is money”, as the old saying goes, and you will be spending a lot of time in the preparation of your visa documents.
 By purchasing Live In Spain, you will save yourself hours in managing your visa project, and you’ll walk into the consulate confident that you’ve got exactly what you need.
 At $99, Live In Spain would be an incredible value given the amount of time you’ll save.
 But Live In Spain isn’t $99 !

-If you were to hire an attorney or company to assist in the visa process, you would probably spend upwards of $1000, and and you would still have to gather all of the documentation yourself.
+If you were to hire an attorney or company to assist in the visa process, you would probably spend upwards of $700, and and you would still have to gather all of the documentation yourself.
 The Spain visa experts will charge anywhere from $75 – $200 per hour!
 So at $99, Live In Spain would be a huge savings in cold, hard cash.
 But Live In Spain isn’t $99.
-The introductory price of Live In Spain is:
+The price of Live In Spain is:

 With the savings in time and money, Live In Spain represents a very small investment in furthering the pursuit of your goal of obtaining that visa, and living in Spain!

+If you’re interested in the price of things in Spain, Heidi has written an excellent post which covers the cost of living In Spain.
 We share all of the details with you on the costs of everyday things and what our expenses are.
 This is all just data to help you determine what you might expect to spend.

 We can help with your Move to Spain – Consulting Services